 NUTRITIONAL VALUE OF SARDINES

-Sardines are a great source of protein with an impressive omega-3 fatty acids profile.
+Unlike bologna, sardines are a great source of protein with an impressive omega-3 fatty acids profile.

 The two primary omega-3 fats found in sardines are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 These are the same healthy fats found in many fish oil supplements.